Costa Rica–India relations: Trade

 Bilateral trade between Costa Rica and India totaled US$196.97 million in 2015.
 India exported $134.76 million worth of goods to Costa Rica (growing 40.62% over 2014), and imported $62.21 million (declining by 59.94% from 2014).
-India's imports from Costa Rica witnessed a steady rise up to 2013, but dropped considerably following the closure of an Intel chip factory in San Jose in 2014.
+India's imports from Costa Rica witnessed a steady rise up to 2013, but dropped considerably following the closure of an Intel chip factory in San José in 2014.
 Indian imports of integrated circuits from Costa Rica dropped by 55% in 2014.

 The main commodities exported by India to Costa Rica are automobiles, pharmaceutical products, textiles and clothing, motorcycles, organic chemicals, electrical machinery, and miscellaneous products such as notebooks, cables, and tyres.
 The major commodities imported by India from Costa Rica are wood and articles of wood, integrated circuits and micro assemblies, optical medical or surgical instruments, and to a lesser extent, nuts, coffee, tea, glass, and glassware.

-Indian IT firms Infosys, Cognizant, and CSS Corp set up delivery centers in San Jose in 2013.
+Indian IT firms Infosys, Cognizant, and CSS Corp set up delivery centers in San José in 2013.
 Companies utilize Costa Rica to serve the U.S. market at a lower cost.
-CSS Corp CEO T.G.
-Ramesh estimated that serving the U.S. market from Costa Rica resulted in savings of about 15-20%.
-Apart from close proximity, Costa Rica also has the advantage of sharing the same time zone as the U.S. TCS and Wipro also have operations in San Jose.
+Movate Formerly CSS Corp CEO Sunil Mittal estimated that serving the U.S. market from Costa Rica resulted in savings of about 15-20%.
+Apart from close proximity, Costa Rica also has the advantage of sharing the same time zone as the U.S. TCS and Wipro also have operations in San José.

 Cultural relations

-Professor Hilda Chen Apuy visited India on a UNESCO scholarship in the 1950s, and later introduced studies on Indian History, Philosophy and Sanskrit at the University of Costa Rica in San Jose.
+Professor Hilda Chen Apuy visited India on a UNESCO scholarship in the 1950s, and later introduced studies on Indian History, Philosophy and Sanskrit at the University of Costa Rica in San José.
 Hilda also published several articles on India.
-The Spanish version of Gandhi's autobiography was launched in Costa Rica in September 2008 by President Oscar Arias, who also wrote the prologue to the book.
+The Spanish version of Gandhi's autobiography was launched in Costa Rica in September 2008 by President Óscar Arias, who also wrote the prologue to the book.

 The 2017 Costa Rican film Enredados: La Confusión (Entangled: The confusion) was directed by Bollywood film director Ashish R Mohan.
 The film is the first Latin American film to include a typical Bollywood song-and-dance that was choreographed by Bollywood choreographers.
 The film also stars Indian actor Prabhakar Sharan who became the first Indian to star in a Latin American film.